wokwi/wokwi-docs/docs/faq.md

 - Chrome is usually faster than Firefox.
 - For ESP32 / Pi Pico code, adding a `delay(10);` call at the beginning of `loop()` can help, as the simulator will have less work to do while the microcontroller is sleeping.

+## How can I use Wokwi offline?

+Wokwi offers an offline mode through the Wokwi for VS Code extension.
+To set it up and learn more, visit the official guide here: [Wokwi Offline Mode Documentation](https://docs.wokwi.com/vscode/offline-mode).

 ## How does Wokwi work?

 Wokwi compiles your code into a binary firmware, and then executes the binary firmware one instruction at a time, as a real microcontroller would.
 If you want to learn about the internals, check out the following resources: